mikedewar/RealTimeStorytelling/1/EXERCISE.md

 ## Grading

 1. Part 1 of the exercise will be graded on the clarity of the description of the stream.
-We will be looking for evidence a clear understanding of how each message relates to an event in the world, and
+We will be looking for evidence a clear understanding of how each message relates to an event in the world.
 2. Part 2 will be graded primarily using the code comments in the consumer.
 We are looking for a clear description of how the code works.
 We will also attempt to run the code briefly to make sure it writes messages to `stdout`.
 3. Part 3 will be graded on the quality of presentation of the generated page.